openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 ### `-unroll-upsampling-dma`: Unroll upsampling task with several NN DMA tasks
 This pass unroll UpsamplingDMA tasks with several NN DMA tasks, which are functionally equivalent.
 Each sub UpsamplingDMA will be converted to a NNDMA.
+### `-unwrap-cluster-tiling`: Uwraps operations covered with NCEClusterTiling
+Remove NCEClusterTiling wrapper op and update inner task to use DistributedBuffer operands directly
+NOTE: This is temporary pass to be removed once NCEClusterTilingOp is no longer used
 ### `-upa-profiling`: upa task profiling
 This pass allocate required memory in DDR space for UPA profiling and is own profiling output to the network
 ### `-wrap-into-async-regions`: Wraps layer operations into asynchronous regions